jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 where `<op>` determined by `funct3` (see above).

-## Updating your ControlTransfer unit for branch instructions
+## Updating your JumpDetectionUnit unit for branch instructions

-In this part you will be updating the ControlTransferUnit component to account for branch instructions.
-Similar to the CPU implementation in the book, the ControlTransferUnit will compute whether or not a branch is taken (outputting its result in `taken`, true if the branch is taken and false if the branch is not taken).
+In this part you will be updating the JumpDetectionUnit component to account for branch instructions.
+Similar to the CPU implementation in the book, the JumpDetectionUnit will compute whether or not a branch is taken (outputting its result in `taken`, true if the branch is taken and false if the branch is not taken).

 You must take the RISC-V ISA specification and implement the proper control to choose the right type of branch test.
 You can find the specification in the following places: